bw0rth/pync/docs/source/common/tcp-proxy.rst

 .. tab:: Unix

-   On Unix, this can be done by creating a named
-   pipe:
+   1. Create a named pipe by using the mkfifo command:

    .. code-block:: sh

       mkfifo backpipe

-   And then using it to connect the client's output to the server's input:
+   2. Create a server on port 8000 and feed it's output into a connection to the destination host on port 80 while using the backpipe to feed the host connection's output back to the server's input stream:

    .. code-block:: sh

-      pync -l 8000 < backpipe | pync host.example.com 8001 > backpipe
+      pync -l 8000 < backpipe | pync host.example.com 80 > backpipe